 For example, suppose you invest Rs.
 15 in an equity fund whose NAV increases to Rs.
 20. The AMC can declare a dividend of Rs.
 3, which will lower the NAV value from Rs.
 20 to Rs.
 17.

-The two strategies are applicable for both lumpsum and SIP investments.
+The two strategies are applicable for both lump sum and SIP investments.

 Which investment strategy should be your ideal?

-Choosing between a growth and dividend investment strategy solely depends upon your investment needs.
+Choosing between a growth and dividend investment strategy depends on your investment needs.
 The dividend option is ideal during bullish markets when the NAV is expected to rise.
 This will increase the likelihood of funds declaring dividends.
 Also, if you need a regular source of income, the dividend option will work best.

 However, the growth investment strategy is most suitable if you have a long-term investment horizon and do not need regular cashouts.
 The compounding of returns will help you build a solid retirement corpus or fulfill any other long-term needs.